 - Network bandwidth costs represent a significant portion of our cost of revenue.
 Historically, we have been able to mitigate increases in these costs by reducing our network bandwidth costs per unit and investing in internal-use software development to improve the performance and efficiency of our network.
-Our total bandwidth costs may increase in the future as a result of expected higher traffic levels, and we will need to continue to effectively manage our bandwidth costs to maintain current levels of profitability. - Co-location costs are also a significant portion of our cost of revenue.
+Our total bandwidth costs may increase in the future as a result of expected higher traffic levels and serving more traffic to higher cost regions.
+We will need to continue to effectively manage our bandwidth costs to maintain current levels of profitability. - Co-location costs are also a significant portion of our cost of revenue.
 By improving our internal-use software and managing our hardware deployments to enable us to use servers more efficiently, we have been able to manage the growth of co-location costs.
-We expect to continue to scale our network in the future and will also need to effectively manage our co-location costs to maintain current levels of profitability. - We have made investments to support the potential future growth of over the top, or OTT, media offerings and to support other strategic initiatives that we anticipate will generate revenue in the future.
-On a relative basis, these investments have increased our expenses ahead of expected revenue benefits. - Payroll and related compensation costs have increased as we have increased headcount to support our revenue growth and strategic initiatives.
+We expect to continue to scale our network in the future and will also need to effectively manage our co-location costs to maintain current levels of profitability. - Due to the fixed nature of some of our co-location and bandwidth costs over a minimum time period, it may not be possible to quickly reduce those costs.
+If our revenue growth rate declines, our profitability could decrease. - Payroll and related compensation costs have grown as we have increased headcount to support our revenue growth and strategic initiatives.
 We increased our headcount by 979 employees during the year ended December 31, 2015.
-We expect to continue to hire additional employees in 2016, but at a slower rate, both domestically and internationally, in support of our strategic initiatives.
+We expect to continue to hire additional employees in 2016, both domestically and internationally, in support of our strategic initiatives.
+We have hired 179 employees during the first half of 2016.